-It is fair to say that the origin of Fort Frederick was more a response to political tensions in Europe rather to local enmity between the Dutch frontiersmen and the Xhosa tribesmen.
+It is fair to say that the origin of Fort Frederick was more a response to political tensions in Europe rather than to local enmity between the Dutch frontiersmen and the Xhosa tribesmen.
 While the latter upheavals arose as the vanguard of the Dutch boeren [Afrikaans boere] approached the advancing Xhosa tribesmen, the outbreak of the French Revolution in 1789 had plunged the western world into a protracted period of war.

 This blog traces the fascinating history of Fort Frederick from its inception until the present time.